haomingyin/namecheap-DDNS/README.md

 ### Run With Prompt
 1. Clone the repository to you local machine
-2. Change directory into the cloned repository
+2. Change directory into the cloned repository
 3. Run updateDNS.sh script
     ```bash
     $ ./updateDNS.sh